fiws/clu/README.md

 clu.use(clu.repl());
 ```
-Start your cluster with `node server start` or `node server &` (if you have cli disabled)
+Start your cluster with `node server start` or `node server &` (if you have the cli disabled)

 ## Commands

 **`node server --help`** will output all available commands

-These only work if you have the 'cli' option enabled. (server is the file where you call `clu.createCluster()`)
+These only work if you have the 'cli' option enabled.

 ### repl
 Only works if you `clu.use(clu.repl())`